gabrielepaoletti/quakepro/README.md

 # QUAKEPRO: earthQUAKE Processing and Retrieval Operations

-An open-source, user-friendly tool designed to streamline the entire workflow of seismological data handling —- from downloading seismic waveforms to processing and visualization.
-Developed for researchers and enthusiasts in seismology, QUAKEPRO integrates data retrieval, processing, and visualization into a cohesive framework, enhancing efficiency and ease of use.
+An open-source, user-friendly tool designed to streamline the entire workflow of seismological data handling — from downloading seismic waveforms to processing and visualization.
+Developed for researchers and enthusiasts in seismology.

+QUAKEPRO integrates data retrieval, processing, and visualization into a cohesive framework, enhancing efficiency and ease of use.

 ## ✨ Features